Happy Feet Care

 What I’m Using Now

 The core of my recovery has been Kerassentials.
 What I like about it is that it includes tea tree and lavender oils—things I already trusted—but in a delivery system that actually sticks to the nail.
 It’s a topical-only approach, which I prefer because I wasn't ready to commit to oral supplements yet.
-The only downside is that the applicator brush can get a bit gunky if you aren't careful to wipe your nail clean before dipping back in.
+The only downside I've found is that the applicator brush can get a bit gunky if you aren't careful to wipe your nail clean before dipping back in.
+I’ve learned to use a little alcohol wipe on my toe first.

 If you prefer a different application method, I’ve heard other instructors mention ProNail Complex, which is a spray.
-It seems less messy, though I personally find the brush-on method more precise for getting under the nail edge.
+It seems less messy, though I personally find the brush-on method more precise for getting under the nail edge where the fungus likes to hide.
 For those who want to tackle it from the inside out, Keravita Pro is an oral option, though remember that anything systemic takes even longer to show up on your toes.
+I’m sticking to the topical route for now because I like seeing exactly where the product is going.

 Final Thoughts from the Mat

 Recovering your nail health requires the same discipline as a daily yoga practice: consistency, the right tools, and shedding the ego of being 'perfectly healthy.'
-I'm still about four months away from having a completely clear nail, but the shame has lifted.
+I'm still a few months away from having a completely clear nail, but the shame has lifted.
 I’m not hiding my feet anymore; I’m caring for them.
-If you're struggling, don't wait three months like I did.
+If you're struggling, don't wait months like I did with remedies that just aren't cutting it.
 Start a log, clean your mat, and find a formula that actually penetrates.

 Notice: This site is for informational and entertainment purposes only.
 I am not a licensed healthcare provider, financial advisor, or attorney.
 Seek professional counsel before making any health or financial decisions.